idoAl/training_setup/samba/README.md

 Now let's make sure that everything works.
 Check your Ubuntu machine's ip address, and then open file explorer on your host (winkey + e).
-Enter \\\\*.\*.\*.\* in the address bar (the \\\\ prefix indicates that you are trying to access a directory shared through SMB).
+Enter \\\\*.\*.\*.\* in the address bar where *\.\*.\*.\* is the ip address of the Ubuntu machine.
+The \\\\ prefix indicates that you are trying to access a directory shared through SMB.

-If you find your shared directory and you can access it, everything is good.
+If you find your shared directory and you can access it, everything works good.
 Otherwise, validate that you have done everything correctly and look online for help.

 ## Adding a network location for the shared directory

 Follow the steps here:
 https://www.techrepublic.com/article/how-to-connect-to-linux-samba-shares-from-windows-10/

+And use the ip address of your Ubuntu machine.

-Now you have a network location that points to your mount, and PyCharm can use a project directory in it.
+Now you have a network location that points to your mount.
+It's supposed to behave like a normal directory, so PyCharm can have a project directory in it.

 ## Using python and pdb through SSH
 You will learn about pdb in the Python guide.